onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - user should persist on the same screen

 ##### 8. Check happy path flow on other desktop browsers
-(on private mode of Safari, Firefox, IE11 and Microsoft Edge browsers)
+(on private mode of: Safari, Firefox, IE11 and Microsoft Edge browsers)

 Go through the flow looking for layout/usability inconsistencies between browsers:
 1. Select one of the documents